rwieruch/blog_robinwieruch_content/machine-learning-javascript-web-developers.md

 +++
-title = "A Web Developer's Guide to Machine Learning in JavaScript" description = "A comprehensive walkthrough for machine learning in JavaScript.
+title = "A Web Developer's Guide to Machine Learning in JavaScript" description = "An extensive walkthrough for machine learning in JavaScript.
+The machine learning libraries in JavaScript are striving.
 As I started to learn about AI, deep learning (DL) and machine learning (ML) ..." date = "2018-01-10T04:50:46+02:00" tags = ["Machine Learning", "JavaScript"] categories = ["Machine Learning", "JavaScript"]